OPM/ResInsight-UserDocumentation/content/3d-main-window/CaseGroupsAndStatistics.md

 ### Viewing the Results
 When the computation is complete, you have to create a 3D View on the **Statistics Case** to view the results.
-Use the Context menu available by right-clicking the **Statistics Case** to create it.
+Use the right-click menu of the **Statistics Case** to create it.

 ### Adding Statistics Cases
-A new statistical calculation can be created by activating the context menu for **Derived Statistic->New Statistics Case**.
+A new statistical calculation can be created by activating the right-click menu for **Derived Statistic->New Statistics Case**.